Mixture of Experts Made Personalized: Federated Prompt Learning for Vision-Language Models: Experiments

 \textbf{Evaluation on Label Shifts.} To assess the performance of our method in handling label shifts, we conducted experiments on the CLIP datasets for few-shot training and CIFAR datasets for standard training. \cref{tab:main-few-shot} shows the results on the CLIP datasets under a pathological non-IID setting, while \cref{tab:main-cifar} presents the results on CIFAR10 and CIFAR100 with $\Dir(\alpha=0.5)$.
 On the CLIP datasets (\cref{tab:main-few-shot}), our proposed method \ppp \ consistently outperforms other baselines across all five datasets, with significant margins over most methods, which proves the superiority of \ppp.
 For instance, on the Flowers102 dataset, \ppp \ achieves an accuracy of 98.41\% with $\lambda=0.5$, respectively 2.18\% and 11.95\% higher than \ct{FedOTP} and \ct{pFedPrompt}, the top 2 performant federated prompt learning methods, both recently proposed to achieve personalization through intermediate visual feature maps.
 Similar improvements can be observed across other datasets.
 Notably, on DTD dataset where zero-shot struggles to excel, \ppp \ has little performance drop compared to personalized methods such as \ct{pFedPrompt} and \ct{PromptFL+FedPer}, showing \ppp's remarkable ability to adapt to diverse scenarios under few-shot settings.
 In addition, \ppp \ with $\lambda=0.5$ also beats $\lambda=0.0$ over all datasets, demonstrating the effectiveness of addressing the local prompt together with MoE.
 The results on CIFAR datasets (\cref{tab:main-cifar}) further corroborate the efficacy of our method in handling extreme data heterogeneity with $\Dir(\alpha=0.5)$ over 100 clients.
 In this challenging scenario, \ppp \ still consistently outperforms the compared baselines, reflecting the potency to handle label shifts by introducing non-local experts to the clients.

-\textbf{Evaluation on Feature \& Label Shifts.} To evaluate the performance of our method in scenarios closer to real-world FL applications, we introduce feature shift on top of label shift via DomainNet and \office where each domain is partitioned into 5 clients with $\Dir(\alpha=0.3)$, resulting in 30 and 20 total clients in DomainNet and \office, respectively.
+\textbf{Evaluation on Feature \& Label Shifts.} To evaluate the performance of our method in scenarios closer to real-world FL applications, we introduce feature shift on top of label shift via DomainNet and \office \ where each domain is partitioned into 5 clients with $\Dir(\alpha=0.3)$, resulting in 30 and 20 total clients in DomainNet and \office, respectively.
 The results of these are presented in \cref{tab:main-domainnet,tab:main-office}, respectively.
-Under two types of heterogeneity, traditional federated learning methods struggle to keep benefiting the clients.
+Under two types of heterogeneity, traditional federated learning methods struggle to benefit the clients.
 On average, the \ct{FedAvg} style method \ct{PromptFL} exhibits worse performance than the local training method \ct{CoOp} by 12.51\% and 8.96\% respectively on DomainNet and \office.
-However, \ppp \ remains better performance over both local training and FL with up to 5.94\% boost in accuracy under two types of heterogeneity.
+However, \ppp \ remains better than local training and FL with up to 5.94\% accuracy boost under both types of heterogeneity.
 This validates the effectiveness and robustness of \ppp \ in scenarios closer to real-world federated settings.